 Welcome from the Director

-From its position as the nation's premier collection of American art and archival material, Gilcrease Museum is uniquely suited to present exhibitions and programming that is as rich and diverse as the stories that make up our nation's history and culture.
+From its position as one of the nation's premier collection of American art and archival material, Gilcrease Museum is uniquely suited to present exhibitions and programming that is as rich and diverse as the stories that make up our nation's history and culture.

 Whatever the reason or season, we hope you will visit us and discover the many treasures that Gilcrease has to offer.